Freiling87/CCU/CCU/Scratchpad.md

 For town levels
 ##		C	Interface
 In PlayerControl.Update there's a hidden keystroke for pressedInterfaceOff
-##		CT	Ambient Light
+##		C	Ambient Light
 - CameraScript.SetLighting
   - DW
 - StatusEffects.WerewolfTransform
 - StatusEffects.WerewolfTransformBack
 - LoadLevel.SetNormalLighting
 - LoadLevel.SetRogueVisionLighting
-###			T	New Moon
-Test with Werewolf
 ###			C	Sepia
 New
-###			T	No Agent Lights
+###			C	No Agent Lights
+- The most recent attempt didn't make them move feet-first, but they still all have lights.
 - Didn't work, and made the agent move feet-first
   - Same outcome for both locations of attempt
 - Agent.hasLight
   - Postfix to false in
     - Agent.Awake
       - Attempted
+        - DW
     - Agent.RecycleAwake
       - Attempted
+        - DW
   - Note, there are a total of four attempts at this active so you'll need to pare down once you find a working one.
+- Exclude Ghosts!
-###			T	No Item/Wreckage Lights
+###			C	No Item/Wreckage Lights
 - SpawnerMain.SetLighting2
   - Tried this another way
+    - DW
-###			T	No Object Lights
+###			C	No Object Lights
-- SpawnerMain.SetLighting2
-  - Not sure here
-- ObjectReal.noLight
-  - Attempted
+- Works!
-    - This may be overbroad, as I believe Item and Agent inherit from OR
+- Need to exclude working machines with lights from this.
+Maybe jazz up their halos if possible.
+- Fire sources are fine since the particle creates the light anyway.
+###			√	New Moon
+Complete
+Confirmed Werewolf returns it to how you want it.
 ##		C	Quests
 ###			C	Big Quest Exempt
 Deactivate Big Quest for level, freeze mark counts